 This Greenside event features all the most popular vegan stalls in the city.
 They have stalls for Africa, covering food, clothing, esoteric stuff, pets, cosmetics and even charity.
 Throw some live entertainment, yoga workshops and live cricket games into the mix, and you’ve got an event even non-vegans would love to attend.
 The best thing about this market?
 Dogs are allowed.
 Yes, you can take your four-legged fur friend along to join in the fun, as long as he / she is well behaved and social.
 The stalls here may change month to month, but we were lucky enough to catch some favourites that return often.

-After satisfying our hunger, we headed straight to my dealer.
-My body butter dealer, that is.
-I always have at least five jars of cream, body butter, mousse, lotion, oil – anything that will leave my skin velvety soft and smelling more edible than granny’s baking.
-But, I have now gone down to just the one tub of moisturizer- Vegan Healing Soap’s vanilla and coffee whipped body butter.
+After satisfying our hunger, we headed straight to our dealer.
+Our body butter dealer, that is.
+We always have at least five jars of cream, body butter, mousse, lotion, oil – anything that will leave our skin velvety soft and smelling more edible than granny’s baking.
+But, we have now gone down to just the one tub of moisturizer- Vegan Healing Soap’s vanilla and coffee whipped body butter.
 This stuff looks and smells good enough to ice a cupcake.
 Vegan Healing Soap also makes other scents of body butter as well shaving bars, shampoo bars, body scrub and, of course, soap.
 All of these are hand-made with natural ingredients.
 This is definitely a stall worth checking out.

 If you’re in the market for something colourful to brighten up that black wardrobe, Original Hippies will make your tie dye dreams come true.
 These hippies will tie dye ANYTHING.
 Their stall has some of the most vibrant shirts, pants, skirts, dresses, hoodies and even socks imaginable.
 This is the ultimate clothing stall to add some beaming colour to your life in the coming winter months.